 Internships are available throughout the school year and summer.
-Contact members of the Green Team, Holland-Hope College Sustainability Institute or Career Development Center for more information.
+Contact members of the Green Team, Hope College Sustainability Institute or Boerigter Center for Calling and Career for more information.
 Off-campus internships are available through the Washington D.C.
 Honors Semester or The Philadelphia Center.

 Students may participate in sustainability-related research that bolsters the resilience of the college, the local community and the world.
-Research is completed through the Green Team, Holland-Hope College Sustainability Institute or with a faculty advisor.
-Hope’s Annual Celebration of Undergraduate Research and Creative Performance is a culminating event for many students to showcase their work to students, faculty, family and community members.
-The Sustainability Institute recognized over 50 projects at the 2017 Celebration as research that focused on economic, social or environmental questions.
+Research is completed through the Green Team, Hope College Sustainability Institute or with a faculty advisor.
+Hope’s Annual Celebration of Undergraduate Research and Creative Activity is a culminating event for many students to showcase their work to students, faculty, family and community members.
+The Sustainability Institute recognized over 60 projects at the 2021 Celebration as research that focused on economic, social or environmental questions.

 The Office of Natural and Applied Sciences is housed in the A. Paul Schaap Science Center, and is one of the nation’s premier undergraduate science education facilities.
 We use modern equipment and several spaces (on and off campus) to support innovative research, community outreach and coursework.

 Past and continuing projects have included:

 - Understanding our campus carbon footprint